Boost Your Startup's Social Media Marketing with 10 Expert Tips

 First, create a social media content calendar to ensure you know what topics you're generating and when you want to post them.
 Then, employ automation software.
 Many of these automation suites include ways to schedule posts ahead of time across platforms.
 So your new blog post will go up at the same time every Monday and Wednesday morning, then the social media posts will go out with links to direct those audiences over to read them, too.
 You can often create crossposts, so your LinkedIn and Facebook followers will get an abbreviated version of each post.
 All while you're getting your coffee and catching up on emails.

-Most social media and automation software has API access, that's Application Programming Interface, that allows it to be connected to other similar pieces of software or platforms.
+Most social media and automation software has API access, that's Application Programming Interface, that allows it to be connected to similar software or platforms.
 So even if you're not using a Twitter automation tool, your blog posting software can use the Twitter API to send notifications.
 And for the cases where there is no API or when you're stuck using legacy software, look into robotic process automation (RPA) options.
 This is a software-based robot, or bot, that automates steps taken through the same user interface human users interact with, thus allowing even manual processes to be done automatically and on a schedule.

 There are inexpensive options here; the first among them is Google Analytics.
 Many of the automation tools referenced above include analytics modules, so you may not have to go far to glean the necessary information.
 HubSpot, Hootsuite, Buffer, Sprout Social, and Sendible all come to mind as comprehensive suites.